BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 likely for larger values of $b_2$".
 As @fig:figS1, chaos can be quite likely for both smaller or larger values.
-We find important to note, however, that at a certain value of $b_2$, $z$ converges and starts to crash, thus exhibiting non chaotic behavior within a given range of $b_1$ values.
+We find important to note, however, that at a certain value of $b_2$, $z$ converges and starts to crash, thus exhibiting non chaotic behaviour within a given range of $b_1$ values.
 This crash is to be expected when looking at the original dimensional parameters, so it is possible that Hastings & Powell simply chose not to reach this limit in their analyses, as they were only interested in biologically reasonable parameters likely to